The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 The BodyCraft VR500 Rower has an “Easy Fold and Roll” system with a child safety lock.

-BodyCraft boasts that it is the fasting folding rowing machine and can fold for storage in less than 3 seconds!
+BodyCraft claims the fast-folding rowing machine can fold for storage in less than 3 seconds!

 All you have to do is remove the safety pin, step on the foot lever, fold the seat rail, and reinsert the pin.

-Although it is too big to fit in a closet, it can still be rolled into the corner of a room to free up space for other exercising activities.
+Although it is too big to fit in a closet, it can still be rolled into the corner of a room to free up space for other exercise activities.

 The footprint of the folded rower is 58.5″ x 20.0″ x 77.0″ (L x W x H).